Barcelona prodigy Fati hints at year-long injury absence

 The Spain winger had surgery to address the problem with his meniscus and was reportedly set for four months out, but his return has been pushed back until at least April, with no firm timescale on his comeback.

 "A few years ago I had a serious injury, a fractured tibia and fibula, and I couldn't play for almost a year."
-Fati wrote in a post on his official Instagram account.
+Fati wroted on his official Instagram account.

 "There were many days of suffering and pain, but also a lot of learning.
 It helped me to appreciate the little details.